leapcode/bitmask-dev/docs/knownissues.rst

 ---------------------
 The integration of the Pixelated webmail is a bit rough at the moment.

-Particularly:

-* Pixelated MUA is not authenticated.
-* Simultaneous use of Pixelated and Thunderbird is likely to hit some usability
+Particularly, simultaneous use of Pixelated and Thunderbird is likely to hit some usability issues:
-  issues:

 * `#8905 <https://0xacab.org/leap/bitmask-dev/issues/8905>`_: pixelated: if a message is open in thunderbird, the unread count is not updated
 * `#8906 <https://0xacab.org/leap/bitmask-dev/issues/8906>`_: pixelated: can't see messages that were sent with Thunderbird
+* Pixelated MUA is not authenticated.